cdl-geneseo/instructional-modes/docs/instructional-modes.md

 ## Definitions

-The following local definitions are consistent with, though not identical to, definitions from [[SUNY and IPEDS]{.underline}](https://online.suny.edu/wp-content/uploads/2020/05/SUNY-and-IPEDS-Online-Learning-Definitions-May-2020.pdf) (pdf).
+The following local definitions are consistent with, though not identical to, definitions from [SUNY and IPEDS](https://online.suny.edu/wp-content/uploads/2020/05/SUNY-and-IPEDS-Online-Learning-Definitions-May-2020.pdf) (pdf).

 ### Face-to-Face (F2F)